abhisheksingh945/user-management-cli/README.md

 to use this -
 1 - download the cliTest.py script<br>
-2 - pip install fire
+2 - pip install fire <br>
-3 - pip install psycogp2
+3 - pip install psycogp2<br>

-then open commandline tool in the folder where the scipt is located and run the following commands
+then open commandline tool in the folder where the scipt is located and run the following commands<br>

-for adding user:
+for adding user: <br>
-python cliTest.py add
+python cliTest.py add <br>

-for deleting user by id:
+for deleting user by id:<br>
-python cliTest.py remove id
+python cliTest.py remove id<br>

-for updating user by id:
+for updating user by id:<br>
-pythong cliTest.py update id
+pythong cliTest.py update id <br>

-for listing users :
+for listing users :<br>
-python cliTest.py show
+python cliTest.py show<br>